-Alber, J. and U. Kohler (2008).
+Alber, J., & Kohler, U. (2008, July 2008).
 The Inequality of Electoral Participation in Europe and America and the Politically Integrative Functions of the Welfare State.
-Berlin, WZB Discussion Paper: 36.
+WZB Discussion Paper, Berlin.

 Batista Pereira, F. (2015).
 Gendered political contexts: the gender gap in political knowledge.

 Birch, S. (2008).
 Electoral Management Bodies and the Electoral Integrity: Evidence from Eastern Europe and the Former Soviet Union.
-Electoral Malpractice and Electoral Manipulation in New and Semi-Democracies: 20.
+Electoral Malpractice and Electoral Manipulation in New and Semi-Democracies, (Working paper no. 2).

-Campante, F. R. and D. Chor (2010).
-Schooling and Political Participation and the Economy, Harvard University, John F. Kennedy School of Government.
+Campante, F. R., & Chor, D. (2010).
+Schooling and Political Participation and the Economy.
+Harvard University, John F. Kennedy School of Government.